OpenKIM is a major open source effort funded by the NSF to develop standards and improve the reliability of molecular simulations.

 Models for the same computation can be assessed.

-OpenKIM provides a framework for researchers to distribute and realize their
+OpenKIM provides a framework for researchers to broadly distribute and accelerate their molecular simulations research.

 KIM Tests to become standard, citeable methods for computing